EnDelta/theVoiceLines-Insurgency3/VL-Translations/eng-English/03-Mercenary/03.01-Radial-Menu/18-intimidate-RESPONSE.md

-1. Oh, you like to talk, uh?
+1. Oh, you like to talk, uh?!
 2. Shut up!
 3. Come here, `faggy`!
 4. `Fuck` you!